Eduardo Saverin Net Worth 2026

 • Eduardo Saverin's relationship status is Single

-• Which school did Eduardo Saverin go to?
-Eduardo Saverin attended Harvard University (BA),Gulliver Preparatory School
+• Which college/university did Eduardo Saverin go to?
+Eduardo Saverin went to Harvard University (BA),Gulliver Preparatory School

 FAQ